-What this funds: Application Tracks – Applicants can request funds from one of the following tracks.
+What this funds: This grant program welcomes applications for projects in the state of Maryland.
+Applicants can request funds from one of the following tracks.

 Who can apply: Non-profit organizations, community and homeowner associations, faith-based organizations, and more.
-See RFP for full list of organizations.
-This grant program funds projects in partner areas as well as throughout Maryland.
+See the RFP for full list of organizations.

 Is match required?
 Match is encouraged but not required.